drupalprojects/invite/README.txt

   "track invitations": To give users access to the overview pages and associated actions (withdraw etc).
 Useful to hide overviews from anonymous users.
+  "view invite statistics": Allows users to view invite statistics on their profile pages as well as view the Top inviters/User rank block.
+  "view own invite statistics": Same as above, but limits viewing statistics to the user's own profile.
   "withdraw accepted invitations": This will allow your users to delete accepted invitations.
 It will also delete all invitations from/to a user upon termination of its account.
 Disable it to prevent users from deleting their